Food (Food stamps, shopping lists, etc.)

 Applying for SNAP (also known as food stamps)/ food assistance

 Most government food assistance programs happen at the state level.
 This guide from USA.Gov answers the basics of the programs and can help you find your own state program.
-You can also look for a local Food Bank using this helpful map provided by Feeding America.
+You can also look for a local Food Bank using these helpful maps provided by Feeding America and Ample Harvest.